 The road and rail infrastructure has deteriorated significantly due to lack of investment by the Government.
 The country is actively working on upgrading the infrastructure by dualising roads and reviving and upgrading the rail network.
 A dedicated Authority called ZINARA was formed to spearhead the process and private sector partners are being sought by the Government.
-In 2017 Government proposes to spend over USD1 billion on transport infrastructure.
+In 2018 Government proposes to spend over USD386 million on transport infrastructure.
 A technical partner is being sought for the railways authority to help in reviving the rail network.

 The Government is investing significant sums to support local authorities in the provision of water supplies and it has decentralised water services to local authorities.
 Water supplies are erratic in most cities and towns and many people resort to borehole water supply for domestic and commercial purposes.
 Potable water supply is also a persistent problem in rural areas during the dry seasons.
-Government is supporting projects to increase water supply and will commit substantial sums to dam construction and the rehabilitation of existing infrastructure in 2017.
+Government is supporting projects to increase water supply and will commit substantial sums to dam construction and the rehabilitation of existing infrastructure in 2018.
 Government is keen to invest in water harvesting projects to increase irrigation capacity.

 Energy supplies remain critically low and power shortages and cuts are affecting manufacturing industries, agriculture, commerce and domestic consumption.
 Power supplies are below 50% of the national demand.
 Private sector partners are being sought for independent power supplies while the Government is actively looking to develop alternative power supply sources.
 The Government is committing significant sums to upgrading existing power supply plants and building new ones.
 In the second half of 2013 the Government introduced the compulsory blending of fuel with ethanol by all petroleum companies.
 The ethanol is produced locally.
+With effect from 1 January 2018, power generation projects will be exempt from corporate income tax for the first five years of operation.
+Thereafter a corporate income tax of 15% will apply.